Picture strip as well as all photographs separately with additional information on the different subjects. Photo series: Waves of energy.

 On the same wavelength

-There is more to the story than just pretty patterns and colours and a sentence to line them up.
-Discover the single parts of the photo series „Waves of energy“ and learn more about each photo subject.
+There is more to the story than just pretty patterns and colours and one sentence to line them up.
+Discover the single parts of the photo series „Waves of energy“ and learn more about each subject.

 Going like waves